beatobongco/dibtap/_posts/2023-01-04-environment-and-context-independence.md

 This question also applies to friends and workmates.
 It's a common aphorism that you're the average of the 5 people you spend the most of your time with.
 So do guard who's in your innermost circle.
 I think it's OK to set high standards, and help elevate people however you can if they're open to it.

-I think the best kinds of circles are those who aren't just together for purely for fun and leisure, but also improve and succeed together.
+I think the best kinds of circles (and partners) are those who you don't just get together with purely for fun or leisure, but also to improve and succeed together.